Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 #### knotx-standalone
 A module that contains JSON configuration to start Knot.x as standalone system.
 It means only following verticles to be started: `server`, `repository` and `template-engine`.
 It enables one to quickly set up a standalone Knot.x core application.

-#### knotx-template-engine
+#### knotx-view-engine
-A module that contains the **template-engine** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
-Templating Engine is responsible for processing template snippets, calling external services for dynamic data and producing final markup with injected data.
+A module that contains the **view-engine** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
+View Engine is responsible for processing template snippets, calling external services (only GET requests) for dynamic data and producing final markup with injected data.
-See [[Templating Engine|TemplatingEngine]] to learn more.
+See [[View Engine|ViewEngine]] to learn more.

 ### Example
 The *example* module contains the Knot.x application, example template repositories and mock services.
-Internally, it starts five verticles (Knot.x Repository, Knot.x Template Engine, Knot.x Server, Services Mocks and Mocked Remote repository).
+Internally, it starts five verticles (Knot.x Repository, Knot.x View Engine, Knot.x Server, Services Mocks and Mocked Remote repository).
 This module is a perfect fit for those getting started with Knot.x.

 #### knotx-example-monolith
 A module that can be used to set up a Knot.x instance with mocked external services (from `knotx-mocks`) on a single Vert.x instance using one command.
 Please mind that this an example that depicts a valid setup of Sample monolith application and is not fit for use in production environments.